Choice School for the Gifted and Exceptional

-The Choice School for the Gifted and Exceptional is an independent special needs school in Richmond, British Columbia with a curriculum designed for gifted and twice exceptional children.
+The Choice School for the Gifted and Exceptional is an independent special education school in Richmond, British Columbia with a curriculum designed for gifted and twice exceptional children.

 History

 Originally established in 1985, the school has maintained a focus on gifted education.

 In 2016, the British Columbia Ministry of Education included Choice School in its list of "designated special education schools".
 Placement on this list grants the school access to Ministry of Education funding for extra student support.

 Elementary

 In addition to the British Columbia core curriculum, students take part in enriched science, art, and music activities.
 The school also places a strong emphasis on regular physical activity.
 All students work with an Individual Education Plan, highlighting the students strengths and areas for further growth.
 Choice School currently offers pre-kindergarten to grade 8 classes.
 Class sizes are small and although students are typically grouped with their chronological peers, they can be advanced in accordance with their strengths.